 Relationship to headaches

 Pec minor tightness has a more indirect relationship to headaches than to pain at the neck or shoulders, but the connection is still very much there.
-Headaches can arise from stress on joints and muscles in the neck, due to small nerves that run from the upper neck into the head.
+Headaches can arise from stress on joints and muscles in the neck, due to pinching of small nerves that run from the upper neck into the head.
 The upper crossed posture that is, at least partially, brought on by pec minor tightness leads to compression of these small nerves and resultant headaches.

 Regular shoulder mobility exercises and being aware of your posture throughout the day is the best way to avoid falling victim to any of these conditions!
 Without the proper mobility and strength in the shoulder muscles these problems can worsen over time.